 Ginsberg Center Community-Driven Engagement Grants

-Our 2021 Community-Driven Engagement Grants, co-sponsored by the Vice Provost for Engaged Learning and the College of Literature, Science & the Arts, continues our collaborative funding model which enables us to foster collective action to increase our impact in service to the public good.
+Our Community-Driven Engagement Grants, co-sponsored by the Vice Provost for Engaged Learning and the College of Literature, Science & the Arts, seek to engage faculty interested in advancing their scholarship while enhancing the capacity of social sector community partners and communities through substantial, reciprocal engagement.

 What can funds be used for?

-- Materials or supplies that enhance or support the partnership
+- materials and supplies that enhance or support the partnership

 What are grantee benefits & expectations?

-- Share highlights and insights from completed projects via communication and marketing outlets through the Ginsberg Center or other U-M partners.
+- Share highlights and insights from your completed projects through communication and marketing outlets through Ginsberg Center and our U-M partners